 This is ongoing.

-They still want to impeach him, they still want to destroy him.
+They still want to impeach him.

 The media mob desperately wants to get back the mojo that they had.

-I mean, the precipitous drop in ratings on fake news CNN and you know, tinfoil hack conspiracy TV MSNBC is so astronomically dramatic.
+I mean, the precipitous drop in ratings on fake news, CNN, and, you know, tinfoil hack conspiracy TV, MSNBC is so astronomically dramatic.

-You know, um, actually, it was Bill O'Reilly.
+You know, actually, it was Bill O'Reilly.

-Um, and you know, he predicted it first of all, which I give him credit for, and he's usually right on this stuff.
+And, you know, he predicted it, first of all, which I give him credit for.

 And number two, it's what they have done in terms of creating expectations in their audience.

-You know, you're always under promise and over-deliver.
+You know, you always underpromise and over-deliver.

 And it's gone on for years.